baohoathanhto/python-translator/README.md

 # Python Translator

-Python Translator is a simple command-line tool built with Python for translating text between different languages using the Google Translate API.
+Python Translator is a simple GUI tool built in Python to translate text from Chinese to Vietnamese, with functions referenced from Quick Translator.

 ## GUI Translator (Chinese to Vietnamese)